asunny72/blog/docs/baby/breast-feeding-journey.md

 # Our Breast Feeding Journey

 After 42 days of strenuous effort, breastfeeding finally feels as advertised.
 Mama looks forwards to feeds during which she and baby experience a magical bonding.
 Mama and baby become one in mind body and spirit.
 Mama's breasts know when it's time to feed, and hearing baby's gentle hunger cries triggers milk let down.
 Mama can read baby cues like an open book.
 She knows when baby is frustrated by gas, and patiently helps baby process.
-She knows when baby is still hungry but sleepy, and that baby enjoys encouragement and speaking to.
+She knows when baby is still hungry despite sleepiness, and that baby enjoys encouragement and speaking to.
 Nowadays, baby will even take breaks just to smile brightly at mama - baby's one true love.
 Mama relishes knowing that she gives baby both a nourishing meal, and emotional comfort.
-Mama feels it's quality time worth every ounce of effort.
+It's quality time worth every ounce of effort.

-There are additional benefits as well!
+There are additional convenience benefits as well!
 It's nice not to wash bottles, or anticipate how many ounces of milk baby needs, or not needing to pump.

 That being said, getting to this state was not easy.
-Getting to this point was the hardest thing mama has ever had to overcome.
+It was the hardest 42 days of mama's life.

 Establishing breastfeeding was very difficult; a journey ripe with tears, blood, hopelessness, a desire to quit, and sometimes regret.

-At its very worst, mama would describe breastfeeding as taking a razor blade to your nipple 4 times per feed, 8 feeds per day, for 3? weeks.
+At its very worst, mama would describe breastfeeding as taking a razor blade to your nipple 4 times per feed, 8 feeds per day, with seemingly no end in sight.
 The most painful part wasn't the acute pain during feedings, it was watching mama's emotional damage transform her in between feedings.
 She oft entered a pseudo-depressed state between feedings where her personality withered and she relied on consuming content from audio books or netflix to stay present.
 We watched mama break down before a feed in anticipation of the pain.
 We watched a confident, cheerful, playful person subject herself willing to torture and become a scared, paniced, fearful, mopey shell of her former self, all while forcing herself to put on a mask of happiness.

 Throughout this journey, mama would often feel inadequate as a mother and a woman.
-"Why can't I feed my own baby who depends on me?"
+"Why can't I feed my own baby who depends on me?
+Why don't I have the maternal instincts to align baby correctly?
+Why am I so broken?"

 We were so underslept, our emotional control and mental strategies to stay positive escaped us.

 Days could not be any longer.
-Wasn't breastfeeding supposed to be a magical moment between mother and child?
-Why is it causing an active rift where Mama is less present than ever during feedings, and too emotionally depressed to play with baby more than once or twice after feeds?
+Breastfeeding did not feel like a magical moment between mother and child.
+Instead it caused an active rift where Mama was less present than ever.
+Mama watched Dodo videos and listened to audio books during feedings to numb the pain, and was distract during play sessions with baby due to emotional distress.

-This was an incredibly tough time in our lives, in that we were faced with emotional blow after blow, kept piling on frustration, and kept losing momentum.
-For example, online resources and lactation consultants would inform us that there shouldn't be any pain after an initial two week period.

-We worked with a really good private lactation consultant who informed us that there will be pain - the nipple needs to leatherize.
-Then, there should be pain everytime at the start, but should get better quickly.

-We gritted our teeth, and white knucked through two weeks, waiting for the leatherization.
+We would often find signs here and there that gave us hope, only to watch some set back knock us down lower than ever.

+For example, our lactation consultant (LC) informed us that so long as baby has a good latch, there the extreme pain will end in 1-2 weeks after Mama's nipple "leatherizes".
+Our LC confirmed our baby had a good latch!
+We steeled our resolve and toughed out the next two weeks, hopeful for the payoff!
+But sadly, the pain persisted.
+Upon another consultation, we were provided no solutions, just that there should no longer be pain.

+At this point, we could have a) seeked out a fourth or fifth opion, b) suffer for another two weeks hoping that Mama's nipple is just slow to "leatherize", c) wait two more months for baby's mouth to get bigger, or d) give up on breastfeeding help reassure Mama there is no shame in doing so.

+Stubborn as a taurus, Mama wanted to endure the pain for another 3 months.
+Not sure Papa woud've been able to watch Mama in her distress for much longer though...

-Things did not get better.
+Fortunately for us, things did get better!

-He would be so grustrated we'd need to reattach all the time, or we wondered is he full?
+One day, grandma (bubbe) was holding baby who started fussing.
+Rocking in the glider did not soothe.
+LCs advised against pacifiers as they may cause nipple confusion (state where babies refuse breast in favor of bottle), so bubbe's only remaining option was to bounce the baby.
+However, poor bubbe who had bounced baby all day, done multiple loads of laundry, re-organized the house, vacummed the carpet, and cooked mama and papa three five course meals, no longer had the bicep strennth or stamina to bounce baby.
+Desperate to soothe baby to provide mama more sleep, bubbe resorted to a makeshift pacifier - her pinky.

+Baby sucked on pinky for about 45 minutes before crying due to hunger.
+The next feed was different.
+Papa is a bit vocab challenged (in his defense english isn't his first language!!) and noted "something about this feeding is amiss."
+The feeding went excellently!
+Baby opened huge for the breast and latched on deeper than ever before!
+Baby sucked slow and rhythmically, in large gulps!
+Mama's nipple still hurt in the beginning for about a minute, but after that, there was no pain!
+This was consistent with how LC said breastfeeding should feel!
+Typically baby would be so frustrated and fussy during feeds that baby would shake head around, un-latch and re-latch frequently, but this time baby stayed on a single latch for 20 minutes!

+We realized that baby was too frustrated or hungry before feeding in order to feed properly!
+We were confident, in hindsight, the cause was bubbe's makshift pacifier, but at the time, there were many changed variables, and we need to experiment during the next two to three feeds.

-But finally, we rounded a corner after we introduced a pacifier pre feeding.
-Mama's nipple "leatherized".
-We learned how to soothe baby before feeds for a calmer session, baby started opening larger and gave us better latches.
+But finally, we rounded a corner in our breastfeeding journey after we stared introducing a pacifier pre feeding!

+We saw consitently strong latches feeding after feeding.
 Our emotinal moods restored, and spirits lifted!

 Mama is back to her old self!
 And now having so much fun with breastfeeding!
-Baby is now old enough to randomly stop feeding to smile at Mama.
-Mama is so intuned with baby's queues.

-Crazy now that memories of the pain have been disappating into oblivian

-they alleviate the preesure in her breasts,

-All the things people told us along the way (oh he'll get the latch eventually, etc) did not seem achievable, but we got there, in our own time.
+Such a relief lifted off of our shoulders!
+All the things people told us along the way (oh he'll get the latch eventually, etc) did not seem achievable, but we got there, in our own time!

-We detail below how we got to a point of good breast feeding
+And now, as we Mama and Papa discuss the contents of this blog post, we reflect on how crazy it is that now, the memories of the pain are disappearing into oblivian.

+We share this post in hopes that future parents don't feel as alone as we did.
+We document specifically what we did, and how we finally acheived breastfeeding, as well as thoughts on what we could've done differently.

+## TL;DR - Breastfeeding tips for new parents

+- TK

 ## Training wheels